 Not every objective needs to have story content (it’s completely optional).
 That said, you’re welcome to build on the story provided.
 If you do add more objectives, we recommend arranging the story content evenly throughout the quest.
 That way, the story serves as a motivational hook for students, encouraging them to progress to the end of the lesson.

-Additionally, keep in mind that stories don’t need to “align” with your subject matter unless you want them to.
+Additionally, keep in mind that stories don’t need to match your subject matter unless you want them to.
 In other words, if you teach science, it’s OK if the stories aren’t about science in any way.
 Good storytelling is its own reward!

 Can I modify or add on to the stories?

 Our Story Guidebook contains lots of story lore that you and your students can discover.
-Think of it as a springboard to help you imagine and create your own stories set in Classcraft’s world!
+Think of it as a springboard to help you imagine and create your own stories set in Classcraft’s world — or simply to dive deeper into the ones they already love.
 You’ll even find “story ideas” across the various pages to stoke your imagination.

 How do I introduce Story Mode to my students?